GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Jangling Mound {WiP}.md

-### Jangling
+### Jangling Mound
 A vengeful spirit of greed created when one robs the grave of a greedy soul.
 The coins can roll, leap, and float around.
 Each coin is made of a material appropriate to the horde and bears an impression of its former owner.
 Their collective noun is a horde.

-**Creature Type**: Jangling Mounds are monsters.
+**Creature Type**: Jangling Mounds are undead.

-**Size**: A jangling mound can be any size.
+**Size**: A jangling mound's size can vary greatly.
 They can weigh between 1 and 750 pounds.
 They can be any size which is great or smaller.

 **Undeath**: A jangling mound has a number of points of undeath equal to 20 + the $ value of the loot stolen.